chinamike65/hugo-tuolesi/content/book1/book1en.md

 So Indians learn any language very quickly, because there are eight parts of the pronunciation of consonants and vowels in Sanskrit.

-Some sounds come from the nostrils, some from the top of the forehead, some from the eyes, some from the base of the tongue, some from the tip of the tongue, and some from the middle of the tongue .
+Some sounds come from the nostrils, some from the top of the forehead, some from the eyes, some from the base of the tongue, some from the tip of the tongue, and some from the middle of the tongue.

 In short, there are eight parts of Sanskrit pronunciation, usually other languages ​​don't have so many parts, so we can't pronounce some sounds at all.